hiflyin/hiflyin.github.io/about.md

 title: About
 ---

-Happy to post articles useful for solving science and industry problems.
+1. Experienced and enthusiast Machine Learning/ Data Science Researcher and Engineer.
-My main interests are around machine learning, AI and data science.
+2. Happy to post articles useful for solving science and industry problems.